 - These Christmas snowball cookies can be stored, in an airtight container at room temperature for up to 4 days.

 - This recipe freezes well for up to 3 months. *However, you are best to decorate/ice the cookies once they are defrosted.
-If you add the powdered sugar coating before freezing it will just melt off when thawed.
+If you add the powdered sugar coating before freezing it will just melt off when the cookies are defrosted.

 Equipment